What's the Georgetown-Triton Youth Lacrosse (GTYL) web site? www.tri-lax.com

-Club Lacrosse: There are more competitive club programs available at additional cost, require tryouts, are more competitive and have playoffs.
+Club Lacrosse: There are more competitive club programs available at additional cost, that require tryouts, are more competitive and have playoffs.
 We encourage our players to play for club programs that respect the "Classic' season and do not conflict with town schedules.
+If your player demonstrates a high level of ability and loves the sport with the prospect of playing high school and perhaps beyond, you should seriously consider enrolling in a club program for the additional training and competion in tournaments that are offered.
+I want to be very clear - this is not a requirement, but an informed suggestion.

 How can I prepare my player for the season or enable her/him to develop skills during the off-season?
 We encourage you to take advantage of skills clinics and training offered by several club programs in the area along with those offered by the High School Varsity teams.
 We also encourage participation in Winter league lacrosse(boys) that is offered at the Topsfield Arena and HGR in North Andover.
 Twisters and 3D also offer clinics and training opportunities.
 See the 'Player Development' tab on the top of the home page.

 What kind of equipment do I need for girls?
 Girls need a lacrosse stick, mouth guard and lacrosse goggles.
 Soccer style cleats (no metal tips) are also needed.

 What kind of equipment do I need for boys?
-Boys need a lacrosse stick, lacrosse gloves, lacrosse helmet (white if possible) mouth guard, lacrosse shoulder pads, lacrosse arm pads.
-Soccer style cleats (no metal tips) are also needed.
+Boys need a lacrosse stick, lacrosse gloves, lacrosse helmet (white if possible) mouth guard, lacrosse shoulder pads (NOCSAE 2021 certification label), lacrosse arm pads.
+Lacrosse or soccer/football style cleats (no metal tips) are also suggested at L1/2 & L3/4 and required at L5/6 & L7/8.

 What about uniforms?
 GTYL provides a way for players to purchase a game jersey, and game shorts.
 Players typically will need to buy new uniforms when they grow out of their old uniform.
 Uniforms are available via the Webstore link at the top of the website home page.